-Vesteda Finance B.V., with its registered office and its actual place of business is De Boelelaan 759 in Amsterdam and filed with the Trade Register at the Chamber of Commerce under number 55723322, is one of the consolidated entities of the Vesteda Residential Fund FGR ("Fund"), a mutual fund.
-Vesteda Finance B.V.'s objective is the financing of the companies affiliated with Vesteda and the execution of financial transactions on behalf of this group.
-Vesteda Finance B.V.'s other objectives include the borrowing, lending and collection of funds, such to include the issuance of bonds, and entering agreements related to same.
+VF with its registered office and its actual place of business is De Boelelaan 759 in Amsterdam and filed with the Trade Register at the Chamber of Commerce under number 55723322, is one of the consolidated entities of the Fund, a mutual fund.
+VF's objective is the financing of the companies affiliated with VF and the execution of financial transactions on behalf of this group.
+VF's other objectives include the borrowing, lending and collection of funds, such to include the issuance of bonds, and entering agreements related to same.

-Vesteda Finance B.V. is managed by Vesteda Investment Management B.V.
+VF is managed by Vesteda Investment Management B.V. (i.e. "VIM").